balena-io-modules/balena-procbots/README.md

 ### Tailoring ProcBots for a Repo via Configuration File

 ProcBots now also respond to a configuration file.
 This is a file with the name `.procbots.yml` in a relative location for the ProcBot running.
-In the case of the GithubBot (and any other child bot derived from it, such as VersionBot), this is in the root of the repository that it is working on, on the `master` branch.
+In the case of ProcBots operating on a Github repository (such as VersionBot), this is in the root of the repository that it is working on, on the `master` branch.

 The configuration file uses a set of nested properties based on the class hierarchy of the ProcBots, with each class able to modify variables at run time from the configuration file.